JiayiGuo821/product-image-retrieval/README.md

 cd product-image-retrieval/
 ```

-or if you are the TA, just unzip our submitted zip file and run
+or if you are the TA, just unzip our submitted zip file and run:
 ```
-cd code/
+cd codes/
 ```

 Install the dependencies: